Lawmakers clash over infrastructure funding in Minnesota, Washington

 In Washington, Democrats have narrow control of both the U.S. House and Senate, and unanimous support on an infrastructure package within their own party is far from a given.

-Biden has shown he's "more than willing to listen to folks and hear their good ideas," said U.S. Sen. Tina Smith, a Minnesota Democrat.
+Biden has shown he's "more than willing to listen to folks and hear their good ideas," said U.S. Sen. Tina Smith, D-Minn.

 "But he also is not interested in doing a really watered-down bill," Smith said.
 "As long as the Republicans don't want to just water this down and shrink it so that it's not big enough to make a difference, I think we could find real common ground."